coiby/kernel-tests/kselftests/README.md

 INCLUDE			Include any files with special variables or function definitions. e.g. "net.sh" default none

+DEBUG_CMD		Run debug commands after running each test case. i.e. at the end of each check_result(). default none

 ### Usage

 The wrapper allows you to run your tests with four suites.